 Norton Sound Economic Development Corporation (NSEDC) invests in residents’ education and career goals, understanding that strengthening individuals also strengthens our communities in ways that hit more than just economics.
 With economic development as our guide, NSEDC provides education, employment and training opportunities for the residents in our 15 member communities in a multitude of ways.

 NSEDC offers scholarships to students enrolled full-time at an accredited college, university or vocational school.
-These scholarships provide supplemental funds for higher education or vocational training in the amount of $2,500 per semester or training session.
+These scholarships provide supplemental funds for higher education or vocational training in the amount of $3,500 per semester or training session.
+Part-time funding is available for students who are living in the Norton Sound region while taking classes and enrolled in a degree program.

 The NSEDC Board of Directors feels one of the best ways to stimulate economic development in the Norton Sound region is to invest in the education of our residents.
 This investment helps enable residents to obtain the education required to qualify for jobs available in the region that would otherwise be filled by outside expertise.
-From 1992 to 2014, the NSEDC Scholarship Committee, on behalf of the NSEDC Board of Directors, has awarded more than $7 million in scholarships.
+Since 1992, NSEDC has awarded more than $ 12.5 million in scholarships.

 - NSEDC Scholarship Application